unicode-org/message-format-wg/guidelines/goals.md

  4. Represent structured data alongside translations, such as markup, comments, and metadata.

- 5. Ensure compatibility with the localization roundtrip workflows.
+ 5. Be capable of localization roundtrip.

  6. Enable the creation of implementations, frameworks and tools building on top of the standard, manifesting different ideas and programming paradigms,